 Fabric Description Properties Pyrolon Viscose-based proprietary fabric specifically engineered for superior FR properties Intrinsically FR: fabric combusts or oxidises at a temperature lower than its ignition point.
-Thus the fabric will not ignite in any normal circumstance FR Treated SMS A Thermoplastic spunbond / meltblown polypropylene SMS fabric with an FR chemical treatment applied either to the fibre or the finished fabric of combustion and on
+Thus the fabric will not ignite in any normal circumstance FR Treated SMS A Thermoplastic spunbond / meltblown polypropylene SMS fabric with an FR chemical treatment applied either to the fibre or the finished fabric FR properties rely on FR treatment to increase speed of combustion and on thermoplastic tendency to shrink from a flame.
+Fabric may still ignite, melt and drip in a forced ignition situationnot reflected by standard flammability testing